FaithRono/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5.script that prints environment variables is set 6.script that creates a new local variable is BEST="School" 7.script that creates a new global variable is export BEST="School"
+5.script that prints environment variables is set 6.script that creates a new local variable is BEST="School" 7.script that creates a new global variable is export BEST="School" 8.script that prints the result of the addition of 128 with the value stored in the environment variable is echo $((128+TRUEKNOWLEDGE))